itzatom/HealthSystem/README.md

 ```bash
 $ docker-compose up --build -d
 ```
-If you want to read log don't run in detached mode (remove -d) Now go to your browser and go to: http://127.0.0.1 and you are ready to go.
+If you want to read log don't run in detached mode (remove -d).

+Now go to your browser and go to: http://127.0.0.1 and you are ready to go.

 ### Credential
-To login use usernames provided in hs/postgres/dml.sql Password for ALL users is "tecweb"
+To login use usernames provided in hs/postgres/dml.sql .

+Password for ALL users is "tecweb".

 Or here there are some:
 Doctor: